Guide

 ServiceA tool, machine, or service that transforms flow

-QueueA buffer or inventory point between stages
+QueueA buffer or inventory point between stages.
+Supports holding cost, max storage, and inventory carry-over across periods

 Flow path settings